 Free Swift Library for 3D Geometry Operations

-Open Source Swift 3D library for Handling 3D Geometry Operations, such as Calculating Distances, Intersections, Orientations, and Transformations.
+Open Source Swift 3D library for Handling 3D Geometry Operations, such as Calculating Distances, Intersections, Orientations, & Transformations and Manage 3D Meshes.

 Getting Started with Euclid